wdelcant/wdelcant/README.md

 ### A little more about me...``

-<p><em>Hi, I'm Wilson—a professional with solid experience in IT support, problem management, and technical operations across diverse industries.
+<p><em>Hi, I'm Wilson—a professional with a solid background in IT support, problem management, and technical operations across diverse industries.
 I specialize in ensuring operational continuity and maintaining high standards of service for major organizations.

 Currently, I serve as a Problem Management Analyst, leading the resolution of technical incidents for a corporate holding.
 I collaborate with cross-functional teams to identify root causes, implement solutions, and continuously improve service reliability.
 My background includes regional IT support for large retail and financial institutions, where I ensured system stability and delivered efficient responses to critical technical issues.

+I am continuously specializing in full stack development and automation, with hands-on experience in JavaScript, React, Node.js, Express, Next.js, Sass, Tailwind, and Git.
+My professional focus also includes process automation—working with Bash and Python scripting, Microsoft Power Automate and Power Apps, as well as low-code/no-code tools like n8n, MCP, and AI-driven automation.

+Additionally, I have experience deploying and managing applications on Google Cloud Platform (Cloud Run, Compute Engine, and related services), enabling robust and scalable solutions.

 **Core strengths:**